What does it take to be a great house sitter?

 The Importance of a “WIN-WIN” approach

 Our sense about house sitting is that the best house sitting experiences (for both homeowners and house sitters) happen when their arrangement has a sense of balance – not that it has to be an equally great “win” for each side.
-In real-life house sitting arrangements, it is common for one side to feel like they got a superior deal than the other.
-What’s important is that each side sees it as a “win” — whether a BIG, SUPER, or just a “win” – but always a win on each side.
+In real-life house sitting arrangements, it is common for one side to feel like they got a “better deal” than the other.
+Regardless, what’s important is that each side sees it as a “win” — whether a BIG, SUPER, or just a “win” – but always a win on each side.

 Often it is the house sitters who can’t believe he, she or they have found such a terrific home to house sit – for free!
 Homeowners who come home to a happy, healthy pet (without having kennel bills to pay or friends to “pay back”) also appreciate their benefit.

-Any issues that are vague or that come up during the interview process can be negotiated.
-The final terms you agree to should be documented in your written agreement with the homeowner.
+Any issues that are vague or that come up during the interview process need to be clarified.
+We strongly advise to have the final terms documented in your written agreement with the homeowner.

-When a homeowner posts an Assignment, they’ll receive inquiries through our HouseSitMexico messaging system.
-All members sending or receiving messages are only identified by their first names, with a link to their Member Profile.
+All sitters sending or receiving messages are only identified by their user names, with a link to their Member Profile.
 In this way, HouseSitMexico protects the privacy of all members.
-After you’ve communicated through our private system, you can decide when and if you are ready to share direct contact information (such as email, telephone or Skype address).
+After you’ve communicated through our private system, you can decide when and if you are ready to share direct contact information (such as email or telephone number).

-Any HouseSitMexico member (either homeowner or house sitter) known to have broken a firm house sitting agreement without good cause will lose the remaining portion of their membership in HouseSitMexico without a refund.
-Should the cancellation be unavoidable (such as a cancellation due to death or illness) contact should be made as quickly as possible.
-We advise house sitters not to buy tickets for their transportation until a firm agreement has been reached.
+Should the cancellation be unavoidable (such as a cancellation due to death or illness) the sitter should contact the homeowner as soon as possible.
+Any HouseSitMexico member (either homeowner or house sitter) who breaks a firm house sitting agreement without good cause will lose the remaining portion of their membership in HouseSitMexico without a refund.
+We advise house sitters not to buy tickets for their transportation until a firm agreement has been MUTUALLY confirmed.